YourNiceCv

 Mistake: American Spelling Throughout

-Fix: Use 'organise', 'analyse', 'colour'.
+Fix: Use 'organize', 'analyze', 'color'.
 Inconsistent spelling signals lack of attention to detail.

 ❌